Donald Trump's media venture eyed by financial regulators

 Financial regulators in the US are looking into the deal that would bring former president Donald Trump’s new social media company to the stock market.

 The company partnering with Trump Media & Technology Group (TMTG) acknowledged the inquiries in a filing it made with regulators on Monday.

 It also gave some financial forecasts for the company, which wants to rival Twitter and other platforms that banned Mr Trump after the January 6 Capitol riots, along with Netflix and other streaming video services.

-It said over the weekend that it has lined up 1 billion dollars (£750 million) in investments from a group of unnamed institutional investors.
+It said over the weekend that it has lined up $1 billion (£750 million) in investments from a group of unnamed institutional investors.